 Christmas 2020 in the UK was one of the strangest for everyone.
 While in lockdown, we were unable to go anywhere.
-Travel wasn’t on the agenda, so, what a lovely surprise it was to receive a “Virgin Experience Days” gift card from our son.
+Travel wasn’t on the agenda, though we did manage to get away in October 2020 to Cyprus – see my review here on travelling during the pandemic.
+So what a lovely surprise it was to receive a “Virgin Experience Days” gift card from our son.
 This was a two-night stay in The Bonham Hotel in Edinburgh, for us to book as and when we could.
 It certainly gave us something to look forward to and put a smile on our faces on Christmas morning.

 When certain restrictions were lifted on the 17th May, both here in the UK and Scotland, we checked to see if it was possible to book a few nights in June.
 This is when our wedding anniversary is, so we thought it would be perfect timing.
 Luckily, there were no restrictions on us travelling to Scotland from Newcastle, so we decided to go for it.
 There was a curfew on everything closing at ten thirty pm, in Scotland, but this didn’t bother us at all.
 So, we only had the train tickets to book, then we could be on our way.

 I have visited Edinburgh a few times over the years and have always had a great experience and enjoyed the city and what it has to offer.
 Though, I hadn’t been for a good while, so I was looking forward to it.

 Geographically, it’s not far from us in the North East (approx 130 miles).
 So, it’s easy to get to and only a couple of hours on the train.